matthewmmorrow/jdownloader-typescript/README.md

 Click `Add` to create a new event script.
 Give it a name and choose the appropriate trigger.
 Then click `Edit`.

 To include the built scripts, the first line of the script will use the `require(string)` function to load the file from disk.
 One tip is to copy the built script to the JDownloader directory, but referencing the file directly from the project `dist` directory would also work.
+On Windows, the command `npm run copy-dist-win` will copy the output file to the JDownloader directory.

 Additional lines in the script can reference functions fro the built scripts which will be under the `jdownloader` global object.